-10-14 Days After Surgery: You may be seen at home by a nurse for removal of your staples.
-However, if you have been at a rehabilitation or a skilled nursing facility, this may have already been done.
-You will also be instructed on how to care for your incision and given a discharge instruction sheet from the hospital.
+10-14 Days After Surgery: You will be seen at home by a nurse for removal of your staples.
+If you have been at a rehabilitation facility or a skilled nursing facility, this may have already been done.
+You will be instructed on how to care for your incision and you will be given a discharge instruction sheet from the hospital.
 You will need extra dressings for the dressing changes at home if you do not have an occlusive (waterproof) dressing in place.
-If you have an occlusive dressing in place, it will be removed about 7 days after surgery.
+If you have an occlusive dressing in place, it will be removed at 7 days post-operative.

-6 Weeks After Surgery: Patients are typically seen in the surgeon's office for an incision check, examination, assessment of your progress, and x-rays.
+6 Weeks After Surgery: Patients are typically seen in the surgeon's office for an incision check, examination, assessment of your progress and x-rays.
 You may be given new instructions and exercises to help you regain your strength and mobility.
 Exercise is the key to getting your strength back, and the choice not to exercise can make your joint stiff and limit your range of motion.
-If you need formal physical therapy, a prescription for outpatient physical therapy may be given.
+A prescription for outpatient physical therapy will be provided if you need formal physical therapy.
 Sexual intercourse can be resumed at this time.

-Further Follow-up: Follow up appointments may be scheduled depending on your progress, usually at 3, 6 and 12 months after surgery; and then every other year after that.
+Further Follow-up: Follow up appointments may be scheduled depending on your progress, usually at 3, 6 and 12 months after surgery; and then every other year.
 These visits will include x-rays, which sometimes show problems long before you feel that anything is wrong.
-Follow up visits are also important in order to continue to define the best treatment for total joint patients.
 Please note that the post-surgery follow up schedule as outlined is for patients progressing without problems.
 Should you have the need for more frequent visits, you may be asked to return at shorter intervals.
-If you have concerns or problems, call your physician so you can be seen sooner than your scheduled visit.
+If you have concerns or problems, call your orthopaedic surgeon so you can be seen sooner than your scheduled visit.
 You should also see your regular primary care physician within 2 months from the date of your discharge from the hospital.
 This visit will ensure that you are as physically fit as possible and allow you to maximize your recovery.